Last updated: August 2022

 - Outsiders can also submit thoughts on our work through our blog (comments section), discussed above.

-- Standard information about our organization including our financials, policies, Board and staff members, and transparency policy for official records (XLS).
+We share information about our operations including our financials, policies, and transparency policy for official records (XLS).

-- Self-evaluation records including all of our annual reviews of GiveWell's progress and priorities.
+We share our self-evaluation records, including our annual reviews of GiveWell's progress and priorities.